Two-sample goodness-of-fit tests on the flat torus based on Wasserstein distance and their relevance to structural biology: Proofs

-\begin{proof}[Proof of Theorem \ref{Theo:centrallim2}] Note that as Theorem~\ref{Theoremeq} holds, since probabilities are supported in a compact set, the torus, then the reasoning of \cite{DelBarrio2019} can be imitated.
-Here the main steps of the proof for the one sample case are given.
+Note that as Theorem~\ref{Theoremeq} holds, since probability measures are supported in a compact set, the torus, then the reasoning of \cite{DelBarrio2019} can be imitated.
+Here the main steps of the proof for the one-sample case are given.
 For further details about the proof we refer to the original text.

 Efron-Stein inequality, see Chapter 3.1 in~\cite{Boucheron}, states that if $(X'_1,\dots, X'_n) $ is an independent copy of $(X_1,\dots, X_n )$, then we have the bound

 Moreover, if $X_1,\dots, X_n $ are i.i.d, such inequality can be written as